Variational Entropic Optimal Transport: Experimental Illustrations

 We begin with a standard illustrative two-dimensional experiment that provides intuition into the role of the entropy regularization parameter $\varepsilon$ in shaping the learned conditional transport plan $\pi_{\theta}(x_1 \mid x_0)$.
 Specifically, we consider a setting in which a Gaussian source distribution is transported to a Swiss Roll target distribution.
 We apply our method for $\varepsilon \in \{10^{-2},\,10^{-1},\,10^{0}\}$, and visualize the resulting transport maps in Fig.~\ref{fig:swiss-roll}.

 For small values of $\varepsilon$, the learned transport is nearly deterministic, with little variation in sampling endpoints.
-As $\varepsilon$ increases, the transport becomes progressively more stochastic: the end point diversify, and the conditional distributions $\pi_{\theta}(x_1 \mid x_0)$ spread over a wider region of the target space.
+As $\varepsilon$ increases, the transport becomes progressively more stochastic: the endpoints diversify, and the conditional distributions $\pi_{\theta}(x_1 \mid x_0)$ spread over a wider region of the target space.